justinTM/apps-script-gfr/GlobalFormulaRacing/README.md

 - ![received-sponsor-parts-form][received-sponsor-parts-form] -   Web app to record incoming donated items, sort pictures in Google Drive, and notify Marketing subteams of the arrival

 ## "Disclaimer"
 Currently, none of these are being actively improved, aside from critical fixes as requested by the team.
 I started coding in Google Apps Script long before learning web dev best practices.
-This code - apart from being changed by teammates later down the road - was never intended to be public ... simply "get the job done quick" Please don't assume this code is *anywhere* close to perfect :)
+This code - apart from being changed by teammates later down the road - was never intended to be public ... simply "get the job done quick".

+Please don't assume this code is *anywhere* close to perfect.

-That all being said, comments/questions/suggestions for any of the code you see here would be much appreciated!
+That all being said, comments/questions/suggestions for any of the code you see here would be much appreciated! :)

 [PES-admin-functions]: https://github.com/justinTM/apps-script-projects/tree/master/GlobalFormulaRacing/PES-admin-functions
 [inventory-tracking]: https://github.com/justinTM/apps-script-projects/tree/master/GlobalFormulaRacing/inventory-tracking